Rohland/barky/README.md

 > chatops: this slack app has 4 socket connections open, so this is not the only barky listening on it

 One is what you want.
 See *Setting up a slack app for an instance* below.

+**Several barkys in one channel**

+Separate barkys, each with a slack app of its own, can sit in the same channel - that is the setup the section above asks for, and there is nothing to configure for it.
+Slack only tells an app about mentions of *its own* bot user, though, so `@barky-yumbi 1` is never delivered to `barky-spar` as a mention at all, and people naming the wrong one in a thread is inevitable once there are two.

+So barky reads the ordinary channel messages it already receives, and answers a reply that names *any* barky as long as it is in a thread it posted itself.
+The thread is what decides: the barky that posted an alert is the only one that knows what the numbers in a reply mean, and the others have no record of the thread and stay out of it, whichever of them was named.
+Exactly one answers, as before.

+Naming is what matters, not the subject: `@barky 1` is an answer, and "wonder if barky is broken" is people talking to each other, which barky stays out of.
+Recognising a mention of *another* barky means turning the id slack puts in the message back into a name, and that lookup needs the `users:read` scope - without it barky still answers mentions of itself as it always did.

+Set `mention-name` where your barkys are not called barky - it is matched against the bot's slack display name, without case and anywhere in it, so `barky` covers `Barky`, `barky-spar` and `Barky (YUMBI)`.

 **More than one channel**